Senate panel derails Youngkin's felony homicide for dealers plan

 People are also reading…

-The senators’ 8-7 vote means the bill, sponsored by state Sen. Ryan McDougle, R-Hanover, won’t move on to the full Senate.
+The senators’ 8-7 vote means the bill, sponsored by state Sen. Ryan McDougle, R-Hanover, will not move on to the full Senate.

 Youngkin’s promise to sign any felony homicide bill the General Assembly sends him now depends on the House version moving through that body and then past the same Senate committee that rejected McDougle’s bill.